Find out if someone is bankrupt

 Your rights as a creditor in a debt agreement

-If you've received a debt agreement proposal, someone who owes you money is making a formal offer to renegotiate payments.
+If you've received a debt agreement proposal, someone who owes you money (a debtor) is making a formal offer to renegotiate payments.
 They base their offer on what they can afford.

 A debt agreement administrator assists the debtor to prepare the proposal.
 We'll invite you to vote on the proposal and give us information about the debt.